GiveMePseudonyms/GiveMePseudonyms/README.md

 - [Pi Visualisations in C#](https://github.com/GiveMePseudonyms/PiVisualisationsCSharp) - A way to visualise millions of digits of Pi, written in C#.
 Using .NET and WPF.
 - [Project Euler](https://github.com/GiveMePseudonyms/Project_Euler) - My solutions to the project Euler challenges
 - [Pi Visualisations in Python](https://github.com/GiveMePseudonyms/PiVisualisations) - A way to visualise millions of digits of Pi, written in Python.
-Using Pygame and PIL.
+Using Pygame and Tkinter.
 - [EpidemicSim](https://github.com/GiveMePseudonyms/Epidemic-Sim) - Agent-based modelling solution to analyse the spread of infectious diseases factoring in prevention methods.
 Writen in Python using Tkinter.